Yamato-Security/hayabusa/README-English.md

 > Note: You need to run the Hayabusa binary from the Hayabusa root directory.
 Example: `.\hayabusa.exe`

-## Caution: When output to the screen stopped in Windows Terminal
+## Caution: Output printed to screen may stop in Windows Terminal

-In Feb 1, 2022、 We checked stop output to the when you execute hayabusa included control code 0x9D in hayabusa deteciton output.
+As of Feb 1, 2022, Windows Terminal will freeze midway when displaying results to the screen when run against the sample evtx files.
+This is because there is a control code (0x9D) in the output.
-This is Windows Terminal bug.
-You can avoid this bug to add `-c`(colored output) option when you run hayabusa.
+This is known Windows Terminal bug which will eventually be fixed but for the meantime, you can avoid this bug by adding the `-c` (colored output) option when you run hayabusa.

 ## Command line options